 Program and Course Information

-We offer two sequences in American Studies: AS4051/AS4052 American Studies I & II and AS4051W/AS4052W Writing and American Studies I & II.
-Both sequences use the same textbooks, cover the same content, and carry the same quality-point value.
-Both sequences have small class sizes and offer extensive practice in critical reading, analysis and interpretation, and academic writing.
-Both sequences carry double credit (English and history/social science), fulfill NCSSM’s English/history requirements for juniors, and prepare students for their senior-level courses.
-The AS4051W/AS4052W sequence offers additional support for students who need more intensive instruction and practice in developing their skills in critical reading, analysis and interpretation, and academic writing.
+We offer American Studies: AS4051/AS4052 American Studies I & II.
+American Studies has small class sizes and offers extensive practice in critical reading, analysis and interpretation, and academic writing.
+American Studies carries double credit (English and history/social science), fulfills NCSSM’s English/history requirements for juniors, and prepares students for their senior-level courses.

 "American Studies certainly helped prepare me for college and life beyond as I was equipped with the tools to break down and understand any subject or topic through analytical and evidence-based thinking.
 I was also better prepared for college because I was taught to write in a way that didn't just summarize facts or historical events, but to critique and analyze history through a cultural lens."

 "The class was a fantastic opportunity to learn about some of the more forgotten and less glorious parts of the American past, and, on many occasions, sparked rich class discussion on myriad subjects and current events.
 I appreciate the seamless synthesis of facts and primary source literary analysis that my teachers employed to make our country’s history more vivid and personal than it would be in a traditional history class."